mgorav/semantic-data-catalog/README.md

 **_The Semantic Data Catalog_** brings, following benefits: .
 1. **Increase search accuracy and relevance**
-    Build ontology based knowledge graph, which helps in understanding the meanings of _concepts_ and the _relationships_ between them, a semantic data catalog provides  accurate and relevant search results.
-This can be measured using: _**Recall ,Precision**_
+    Build ontology based knowledge graph of data concepts, which helps in understanding the meanings of _data concepts_ and the _relationships_ between them, a semantic data catalog provides  _accurate and relevant search results._ This can be measured using: _**Recall ,Precision**_
        ![recall & precession](recall_precession.png)

 2. **Smarter data governance**
-    With power  of ontology driven knowledge graph, plus fueling deeper & clear understanding of the meanings of data asset graph as well as relationship of data concepts, _**a semantic data catalog provides an organization a tool to better manage and utilize their data._**
+    With the power of ontology driven knowledge graph in one hand, clear understanding of the meanings of data asset graph as well as relationship of data concepts on the other hand, _**a semantic data catalog provides an organization a tool to better manage and utilize their data._**
 3. **Increased efficiency and productivity**
-   Semantic data catalog makes "search for data" easier, leading towards "searching in data" (lakehouse). it not only increase productivity, as well as, efficiency
+   Semantic data catalog makes **_"search for data"_** easier, there providing meaning context, while **_"searching in data"_** (lakehouse). it not only increase productivity, as well as, efficiency

  NOTE: excessive metadata can have negative affect on search, as articulated by [Zipf Law](https://en.wikipedia.org/wiki/Zipf%27s_law)